yewstack/yew/examples/README.md

 ## Next steps

 Have a look at Yew's [starter templates](https://yew.rs/docs/getting-started/starter-templates) when starting a project using Yew – they can significantly simplify things.

+## Help out

+Most examples have an "improvements" section in their README.md which lists ways to improve the example.

+The biggest point of improvement is the presentation of the examples (ex. styling).